-What does Google, Amazon, and Spotify have in common?
+What do Google, Amazon, and Spotify have in common?
 One aspect that unifies these successful companies is that they all use OKRs to guide their business forward.
 Objectives and Key Results (OKR) is a goal-setting framework which encourages to set ambitious goals with measurable results.
 OKRs have traditionally been helpful for company leaders trying to create alignment between teams and motivate employees to move toward a unified direction.
 However, the framework functions well also for freelancers: OKRs can give entrepreneurs some of the structure they would normally have in an office.
 In other words, OKRs can help you become a better boss for yourself.
 Take a look at this article to learn how.

 Objectives guide you toward success

 Defining your objectives is the first step in the OKR framework.
 Objectives are concrete, meaningful, and action-oriented goals that you aim to achieve.
 These goals should be communicated clearly in the form of compact, one-sentence remarks.
 At their best, objectives in the OKR framework should both challenge and inspire you to do your very best.
 An example of an OKR objective could be the following:

 “Fix the website for the vast majority of consumers.”

 Defining strategic objectives in single sentences might sometimes feel challenging.
 However, it is actually the most important step when using the OKR framework.
 Devoting time and effort in mapping your objectives is worthwhile as well-defined objectives guide you to the right strategic direction, develop alignment within different parts of your business, and create meaning to your work.
 As objectives are tightly tied with strategy, they usually remain the same for a year or even longer.